ryanmcalister/lightning-timer/README.md

 A screen timer display for lightning talks.

 # The Application
 This application demonstrates how to handle high dpi display settings for a Qt Quick UI.
 It displays a clock timer in a QQuickWidget window that is transparent and non-interactive.
 The main QML file defines a simple timer display.

+# Achieving Level-2 Awareness
 The application scales it's window size based on the logical dpi setting of the screen to make it 'Screen-DPI Aware'.
+Please note, it will take additional code logic to detect when the screen or dpi changes but that is left as a user exercise.

+# Alternative
-Alternatively, the qt.conf file can be placed in the running directory to declare the application 'DPI Unaware' so MS Windows will scale the application appropriately.
+For an acceptable and easy solution without adding code for dpi awareness, you can simply place the provided qt.conf file in the running directory.
+This will tell MS Windows that the application is 'DPI Unaware' and it will scale the application appropriately.

 # To Use
 * Open LightningTimer.pro in Qt Creator